Cog-Creators/Red-DiscordBot/docs/guide_slash_and_interactions.rst

         async def hello(self, interaction: discord.Interaction):
             await interaction.response.send_message("Hello World!", ephemeral=True)

 Go ahead and load your cog.
-Once it is loaded, we will have to register our slash commands.
+Once it is loaded, we will have to enable and sync our slash commands.
 We can do this by using the :ref:`Slash<core-command-slash>` command to manage our slash commands.
 Once you have registered your slash commands, you can test them out by typing ``/hello`` in your server.